Korean War Legacy Project

 Bio

 Necdet Yazıcıoğlu served in the Turkish infantry during the Korean War.
-Prior to Korea, he graduated from the Turkish War Academy.
-He enlisted in the military after graduation in 1949.
-He arrived in Korea in August of 1952.
-Because the war had raged for a couple of years prior, Necdet Yazıcıoğlu saw the worst of Korea.
-He witnessed the desperation of the Korean people.
-In May of 1953, he participated in the Battle for the Nevada Complex.
-This Battle was during the peace negotiations and helped secure the 38th Parallel as the dividing line between North and South Korea.
-Importantly, Necdet Yazıcıoğlu is very proud of his service and would fight again if needed even at his age.
+After graduating from the Turkish War Academy, he enlisted in 1949 and deployed to Korea in August 1952.
+By then, the war had raged for years, and as a result, he witnessed its harshest conditions and the deep desperation of the Korean people.
+In May 1953, he fought in the Battle for the Nevada Complex.
+Although peace negotiations were underway, this battle proved critical in securing the 38th Parallel as the dividing line between North and South Korea.
+Above all, he remains deeply proud of his service and maintains that he would fight again if called upon, even at his age.

 Video Clips